-Together Trustees and staff carry out the mission of the Foundation to enhance, encourage and promote the current and future well-being of the people of Colorado.
+Since 1937, we have continued the mission set by Spencer and Julie Penrose to enhance, encourage, and promote the current and future well-being of the people of Colorado.

 Annual Report & Financial Information

 El Pomar Foundation annual reports highlight the Foundation’s grant making and programmatic activities each year.